xx03543/minimal/index.md

 ## Fee Structure

-Starts from 400 to 750 (Hourly) depending up on the distance and grades
+* Starts from Rs 400 to 750 (Hourly) depending up on the distance and grades
+*  Minimal of 8 hours to 10 hours is required

 #### Header 4